Fostering equity in science

 Discussing diversity, inclusion, and equity as a community is one of the first steps to making the materials science and engineering profession more welcoming and inclusive.
 That is why ACerS, the Association for Iron and Steel Technology (AIST), and The Minerals, Metals & Materials Society (TMS) cohosted a town hall on these topics during Virtual MS&T20 on Wednesday, Nov.
 4.

-The D&I Subcommittee also launched a group within ACerS Member Community to further community discussion.
+To offer a platform for continuous discussion, the D&I Subcommittee launched a diversity and inclusion group within ACerS Member Community.
 ACerS members can take part in the discussion by joining the Diversity & Inclusion Member Community here.

 There are many steps you can take on an individual level to foster diversity, inclusivity, and equity in the sciences.
 The resources below offer some recommendations to help you get started.